 Emergency On-Call Responses

-Animal Control Officers will respond to the following situations during on-call hours:
+Animal Services officers will respond to the following situations during on-call hours, to reach an Animal Control Officer after hours please call 703-777-1021:

 - Animals that are currently at large and are attacking/chasing humans